 ENERGY EFFICIENCY

-New construction developments must demonstrate compliance with the 2018 International Energy Conservation Code or meet the requirements for Energy Star, Version 3.1, Revision 11.
+Developments must demonstrate compliance with the 2018 International Energy Conservation Code or meet the requirements for Energy Star, Version 3.1, Revision 11 or Energy Star Multifamily New Construction, Version 1.1, Revision 01.

 Chapter 4 of the 2018 International Energy Conservation Code provides requirements for the thermal envelope of a building, including minimum insulation values for walls, ceilings and floors, maximum fenestration U-factors: minimum fenestration solar heat gain coefficients; and methods for determining building assembly and a total U-factor.
 A performance alternative, and an energy rating alternative are also provided to allow for energy code compliance other than the prescriptive method.